I am a Realtor. Here’s How The Real Estate Industry Works

 The final stage before settlement is the issuance of the clear to close from the lender.

 This means that all pre-settlement terms and conditions have been satisfied, including the borrower receiving the closing disclosure at least three days prior to the settlement date.
 A clear to close will be issued if the lender has received the appraisal and all required documents from the buyer.
-The closing date will then be scheduled
+The closing appointment will then be scheduled.

 The Closing